Viijay-Kr/browser-scan/README.md

 ## Can I use CSS

-### Problem Statement

 Check your css for support against a browser of your choice.
-The non compatibility table gives the results per line per file.
+The non compatibility table gives the results on a file basis

 ### Steps to run